shime69/pummed-v6/README.md

 🛠️ Technologies Used
-C++17: Modern C++ features
+- C++17: Modern C++ features

-WinAPI: Windows system interaction
+- WinAPI: Windows system interaction

-DirectX 9: Rendering and overlay
+- DirectX 9: Rendering and overlay

-MinHook: Minimalistic x86/x64 API hooking library
+- MinHook: Minimalistic x86/x64 API hooking library

-Pattern Scanning: Dynamic signature scanning for offsets
+- Pattern Scanning: Dynamic signature scanning for offsets

-## 📚 Educational Concepts Demonstrated
-DLL Injection: Understanding process memory manipulation

-API Hooking: Intercepting game functions (CreateMove, PaintTraverse, etc.)

-Memory Management: Reading/writing process memory

-Reverse Engineering: Understanding game structures and classes

-Rendering Techniques: Drawing overlays with DirectX

-Multithreading: Managing concurrent operations

-Vector Mathematics: Aimbot calculations, trajectory prediction

 ## 🚫 Anti-Cheat Considerations
-This project is for educational research only.
+### This project is for educational research only.
 Be aware that:

-VAC (Valve Anti-Cheat) detects memory modifications
+- VAC (Valve Anti-Cheat) detects memory modifications

-Online use will result in permanent account bans
+- Online use will result in permanent account bans

-Offline mode is the only safe environment for testing
+- Offline mode is the only safe environment for testing

 ## 🔒 Legal & Ethical Notice
 THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL PURPOSES ONLY.
 BY USING THIS SOFTWARE, YOU AGREE TO THE FOLLOWING:

-1. You will not use this software on VAC-secured servers
+- 1. You will not use this software on VAC-secured servers
-2. You understand that using cheats violates CS:GO's Terms of Service
+- 2. You understand that using cheats violates CS:GO's Terms of Service
-3. You accept full responsibility for any consequences
+- 3. You accept full responsibility for any consequences
-4. You will use this knowledge ethically and responsibly
+- 4. You will use this knowledge ethically and responsibly
-5. This project does not encourage or promote cheating in online games
+- 5. This project does not encourage or promote cheating in online games

 The authors are not responsible for any misuse of this software.
 ## 🤝 Contributing
-This is an educational project.
+- This is an educational project.
 Contributions that improve:

-Code quality and documentation
+- Code quality and documentation

-Educational explanations
+- Educational explanations

-Build process improvements
+- Build process improvements

-Bug fixes
+- Bug fixes

 are welcome.
 Please create a pull request with clear descriptions of changes.